aragon/developer-portal/docs/core/02-how-to-guides/01-plugin-development/01-implemention/02-non-upgradeable-contracts.md

 ---
-title: Implementing Non-upgradeable Plugins
+title: Non-upgradeable Plugins
 ---

-# Implementing Non-upgradeable Plugin Contracts
+## Developing the Implementation Contract for Non-upgradeable Plugins

 :::note
 Work in progress